Diversity statement - what have we done so far?

 - Continuously monitor both the types of roles and career progression to manage the pay gap

-This company has a number of programmes focused on IT education and literacy and is one of the largest employers of women in India.
-Their adult literacy programme has reached 1,078,798 people since the start of the programme, as at Jan 2022.
+TCS has a number of programmes focused on IT education and literacy and is one of the largest employers of women in India.
+TCS’s adult literacy programme has reached 1,078,798 people since the start of the programme, as at Jan 2022.
 85% of those involved in the programme were women.
-In 2013 the company established an ‘all-women’ Business Process Services (BPS) centre in Riyadh, Saudi Arabia which currently employs over 1,000 women.
+In 2013 the company established an ‘all-women’ Business Process Services (BPS) centre in Riyadh, Saudi Arabia which currently employs over 1,000 women3.

-Their flagship social initiative is a vocational beauty training programme that trains young women in India.
+Godrej's flagship social initiative, Salon-I, is a vocational beauty training programme that trains young women in India.
 Additional life skills and entrepreneurship development modules enable women to take up jobs or pursue self-employment.
 The programme focuses on urban and peri-urban women, in weaker socio-economic sections of society.
 Since 2012, more than 220,000 women have been trained across 23 states with 22 non-profit partners.
-Over 50% of trainees take up some form of employment following the programme.
+Over 50% of trainees take up some form of employment following the programme4.